What is mitral stenosis?

 What causes mitral stenosis?

 Rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
-This condition is a reaction... read more in childhood—but mitral stenosis will not occur if rheumatic fever is prevented by promptly treating strep throat Streptococcal Infections Streptococcus (simply called strep) is a common group of bacteria.
+This condition is a reaction... read more in childhood in low-resource countries.
+Mitral stenosis will not occur if rheumatic fever is prevented by promptly treating strep throat Streptococcal Infections What are streptococcal infections?
+Streptococcus, simply called strep, is a common group of bacteria.
 Different types of strep cause different diseases.
-Most often they cause sore throat (strep throat) or skin infections... read more with antibiotics
+Most often they cause sore throat or... read more with antibiotics.
+(In high-resource countries, mitral stenosis occurs mostly in older people who had rheumatic fever and who did not have the benefit of antibiotics during their youth or in people who have moved from regions where antibiotics are not widely used.)

 Wear and tear in the valve with old age